antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 The page with the list of differentiating genes is still open in a tab.
 On this page many buttons and links allow you to visualize and analyze the result further.
 Try these options, or try to interpret the results that you obtain with one of the buttons on the right:
 * From the list of differentiating genes, choose one of the top genes and hover your mouse over the glass icon in front of the gene to read information about the gene.
 Now click on the icon to be taken to the One Gene View for this gene.
 Of course you can adapt the graph again with the menu underneath the graph.

-* On the previous page with the list of differentiating genes, click on the button **Plot all genes (xy, vulcano etc.)**
+* On the page with the list of differentiating genes, still open in the other tab, click on the button **Plot all genes (xy, vulcano etc.)**
 * Underneath the plot, change *Plot type* to **Vulcano plot**.
-In the textfield *Mark genes*, write the name of a gene that you are interested in.
-Click on **Redraw Image**.

-* Hover with your mouse over some dots furthest to the left in the plot to read their names.
+* Hover with your mouse over some dots furthest to the upperleft corner in the plot to read their names.
 Compare those names with the list of differentiating genes.
+* In the Adjustable settings box, write the name of a gene in the text box of *Mark genes* and hit **Enter** to see if you can locate the gene in the vulcano plot.
+(E.g. you can use one of the genes from the dataset description "We found that Tocilizumab induces a significant down-regulation of genes included in specific pathways: cytokines & chemokines (e.g. IL-6, IL-7, IL-22, CCL8, CCL11, CCL13, CCL19, CCL20)")
+* To see what the expression difference looks like of a gene, click on any dot in the Vulcano plot, first with a left mouse click to mark the gene in the plot in an interactive way.
+Then right click to see the expression of the gene in the two different therapy groups "no" vs "yes".
-* In the Adjustable settings box click on **Search GO** button.
+* Back in the tab with the vulcano plot, in the Adjustable settings box, click on **Search GO** button.
 In the *GO description* column you can type in the white textfield (directly underneath  the header) to search for particular keywords and to find a Gene Ontology set of interest.
 Let us try the keyword **immune**.
 The table adjusts to those GO sets that contain the keyword immune.
-Select any GO set with the **Select** button in front of that row and check the graph to see if the genes marked by this GO set are mainly up- or downreguated.
+Select any GO set (e.g. **activation of immune response**) with the **Select** button in front of that row and click the button **Update Genes** to see if the genes marked by this GO set are mainly up- or downreguated.

 * On the tab with the list of differentiating genes, now click the button **Heatmap (zscore)** to get an overview of all the genes and the (unsupervised) group separations in a Heatmap.